sufianadnan/ML-Model-Selection/Cross_Validation_Model_Selection/README.md

 # Cross Validation Model Selection

-In this project, we focus on model selection and evaluation using cross-validation and apply machine learning techniques to classify malware and benignware samples.
+In this project, I focus on model selection and evaluation using cross-validation and apply machine learning techniques to classify malware and benignware samples.

 ## Project Overview